lostb053/Statistarr/README.md

 ```

 > [!Tip]
-> Keep all script files in the same directory for smoother execution.
+> Keep all script files in one separate directory for smoother execution.

 ---